modalpdx/configmapdemo/README.md

 The URL that is returned is the one that should get you to your running web app.

 This last command is where most headaches seem to appear.
-If you get a "service not found" error, you may need to delete the service and re-create it.
+If you get a "service not found" error, you may need to delete the service and re-deploy the app.
 Simply deleting and re-applying the deployment will not fix the issue.
 Example of how to delete a service (use ````kubectl get services```` to get the service name):

 ````kubectl delete service configmapdemo-deployment````